 Note ban relief partly withdrawn

 Old Rs.
-500 notes no more legal tender at pumps, airline counters

-Old Rs.
-500 currency notes will no longer be accepted at petrol pumps and airline ticket counters from December 3, the government announced on Thursday, amending its November 24 decision to permit the use of such notes till December 15.
+500 currency notes will no longer be accepted at petrol pumps and airline ticket counters from December 3 onwards, the government announced on Thursday, amending its November 24 decision to permit the use of such notes till December 15.

 Separately, the Road Transport and Highways Ministry reiterated that toll levies would resume on National Highways from December 3, but added a caveat to its earlier position of accepting old Rs.
 500 notes till December 15.
 Now, commuters will not be able to use the old notes for toll payments below Rs.
 200.